ismailsoftdev/DjangoInitiator/README.md

 ## Contact

-If you have questions or need assistance, feel free to reach out to [Ismail Ibrahim](https://twitter.com/ismailsoftdev).
+If you have questions or need assistance, feel free to reach out to me on [Twitter](https://twitter.com/ismailsoftdev) and [Linkedin](https://www.linkedin.com/in/ismailsoftdev).

 Enjoy using Django Initiator!